dimi309/gloom/README.md

 	unzip master.zip
 	rm master.zip
 	cd gloom-master
-	conan build . --build=missing -c tools.system.package_manager:mode=install
+	conan build . --build=missing -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True

 	cd bin
 	./gloom

 You will have to be in X windows for the game to run.
-After it has been built, the game does not need root access to be executed.
-You can copy the bin directory in a simple user's home directory and just run it as that simple user from there.

 If there is no sound in the game, you probably need to set up jack audio.
 I find this guide quite useful to that end: https://github.com/0EVSG/freebsd_jack_notes#jack-configuration